splunk/public-o11y-docs/gdi/get-data-in/application/otel-dotnet/instrumentation/azure-webjobs.rst

 ***********************************************************************

 .. meta::
-   :description: You can instrument applications or services running on Azure WebJobs using the Splunk Distribution of OpenTelemetry .NET.
+   :description: You can instrument applications or services running on Azure WebJobs using the OpenTelemetry .NET SDK.
 Follow these instructions to get started.

-You can instrument applications or services running on Azure WebJobs using the Splunk Distribution of OpenTelemetry .NET.
+You can instrument applications or services running on Azure WebJobs using the OpenTelemetry .NET SDK.
 Follow these instructions to get started.

 .. _azure-webjob-step-1: